UTCSheffield/digital-art-club/content/Sessions/Session 1 - What is hydra?.md

 <iframe src="https://sfdcanbac-ux.glitch.me/" allow="fullscreen" allowfullscreen="" style="height:100%;width:100%; aspect-ratio: 16 / 9; "></iframe>

 1. Wave your mouse over the commands.
-2. Click [SELECT] when you like an effect to stick
+2. Click [SELECT] when you like an effect
+3. Click Skip to go to the next set of choices.
-3. Notice the code at the bottom
+4. Notice the code at the bottom

 ---
 ## Copy the code into https://hydra.ojack.xyz/